Improving Public Funding Allocations to Reduce Geographical Inequalities

 Charlotte Hoole from City-REDI, University of Birmingham is the Principal Investigator.
 She is joined in the leadership team by eight Co-Investigators (Sheela Agarwal, Sarah Ayres, Jon Burchell, Ceri Davies, Jonathan Davies, Anne Green, Daniel Mutibwa, Andy Pike), Mike Emmerich and James Gilmour.
 Abigail Taylor and Sanne Velthuis are Research Fellows on the project.

-The Project Advisory Group (PAG) is made up of academics, policy makers at different levels of government and practitioner experts from the private and third sectors.
+The Project Advisory Group (PAG) is made up of academics, policymakers from different levels of government, and practitioner experts from the private and third sectors.
 Their role is to provide advice to the project team on how best to design and execute the research so that it has maximum value and influence.

 Membership